-- 8.1 The College has an ongoing duty to make reasonable adjustments for pupils with a disability to ensure they do not suffer a substantial disadvantage in comparison to non-disabled pupils.
-The College will inform and consult with parents about what reasonable adjustments, if any, the College is able to make for their disabled child.
-The College will carefully consider any proposals for auxiliary aids and services in light of a pupil's disability and, for example, the resources available to the College.
-The College has a duty to make reasonable adjustments (case by case considerations) for staff or pupils who request to be known as gender neutral, gender fluid, are undergoing gender reassignment or are transgender.
-Please refer to the College Gender Policy for further information regarding this. - 8.2 The College is not legally required to make alterations to the College's physical environment as part of the reasonable adjustments duty.
-However, the College monitors and reviews the physical environment to consider what reasonable and proportionate steps can be taken to alleviate any substantial disadvantage caused to disabled pupils.
-The College has an Accessibility Plan in place [a copy of which can be made available upon request.]
+- 8.1 The school has an ongoing duty to make reasonable adjustments for pupils with a disability to ensure they do not suffer a substantial disadvantage in comparison to non-disabled pupils.
+The school will inform and consult with parents about what reasonable adjustments, if any, the school is able to make for their disabled child.
+The school will carefully consider any proposals for auxiliary aids and services in light of a pupil's disability and, for example, the resources available to the school.
+The school has a duty to make reasonable adjustments (case by case considerations) for staff or pupils who request to be known as gender neutral, gender fluid, are undergoing gender reassignment or are transgender.
+Please refer to the school Gender Policy for further information regarding this. - 8.2 The school is not legally required to make alterations to the school's physical environment as part of the reasonable adjustments duty.
+However, the school monitors and reviews the physical environment to consider what reasonable and proportionate steps can be taken to alleviate any substantial disadvantage caused to disabled pupils.
+The school has an Accessibility Plan in place [a copy of which can be made available upon request.]